 Welcome to our lab group!
 We study the interplay between evolutionary and ecological processes in shaping biodiversity.
-Our current research focuses on freshwater fish in New Zealand, but we have also worked in other systems including lizards and marine fish.
-Our interests include food web dynamics, intraspecific niche variation, the evolutionary consequences of species interactions, and the use of phylogenetic trees to ask questions about adaptive radiations.
+Our current research focuses on freshwater fish and lake food webs in New Zealand including Rēkohu/ Chatham Island.
+Our interests include intraspecific niche variation, life history evolution, phylogenetic comparative methods, and the effects of salinisation and altered connectivity on populations and food webs.

 Travis is back from four months on Rēkohu/Chatham Island for study leave, plus a huge field season for MSc student Grace Davidson